 -

-7Reduce the heat to medium.
-Pour the reserved marinade over the chicken breasts.
-Simmer gently, spooning the sauce over the chicken, for an additional 4-5 minutes until the chicken is cooked through and the sauce thickens to a glaze.
+7Lower the heat to medium.
+Pour the reserved marinade over the chicken in the skillet.
+Let it simmer gently, frequently spooning the bubbling sauce over the top of the chicken for an additional 4 to 5 minutes.
+This will glaze the meat and further saturate it with flavor.

 -